 Pricing for Home Care Services

-The peace of mind that comes with our quality home care services is more affordable than you might think.
-Home care may be covered by long-term care insurance, veterans benefits or some Medicare Advantage plans, and we also accept private pay.
 Costs vary depending on location and your family’s needs, and our customized rate plans include a personalized approach to care, caregiver/client matching, advanced dementia care training and more.
-Your local FirstLight® office can provide expert guidance to determine what home care services you or your loved one may need and which payment options are available.
+Because some payment options have certain eligibility requirements and service limitations, your local FirstLight® Home Care office can provide expert guidance to help determine what home care services are needed and which payment options are available to you.
 Click here to get a personalized price quote.

 How Much Help Do You Need?